What is Hiatus Hernia?

 Hiatus Hernia is the herniation of a part of the stomach into the thoracic cavity through the esophageal opening within the diaphragm.
 Hiatus hernia occurs at the oesophageal opening.
 The disease is common after middle age.
 It is estimated that about half the people above 60 years of age suffer from it, although most of them may not have any symptoms.
 The correct diagnosis of haitus hernia can be arrived at by means of berium meal x-ray test.
-Normally, the opening, or hiatus, is fairly tight and grips the esophagus just above the stomach.
-If oesophagitis is severe however, there may be pain on swallowing and eventually difficulty swallowing as the oesophagus becomes scarred and narrowed.
-Oesophagitis can cause bleeding but this is not usually severe.
-Although hiatal hernias are occasionally seen in infants where they probably have been present from birth, most hiatal hernias in adults are believed to have developed over many years

 Causes of Hiatus Hernia

-Symptoms of Hiatus Hernia
+Symptom of Hiatus Hernia:

-- Chest pain
+- Chest pain or pressure

 - Difficulty swallowing

 Prevention tips for Hiatus Hernia Cure and Hiatal Hernia diet :

 Certain remedies have been found highly beneficial in the treatment of Hiatus Hernia.

 - The patient of hiatus hernia should observe certain precautions in their eating habits.
 The foremost amongst these is not to take water with meals, but half an hour before or one hour after a meal.
 This is the proper Hiatal Hernia diet for the patient of this disease.
 This helps the digestive process considerably and reduces the incidence of heartburn.